Ensuring human rights-compliant asylum procedures

 a fair and effective individual examination of an asylum application

-can such obligation be met, taking into account specific vulnerabilities
+can such an obligation be met, taking into account specific vulnerabilities

 faced by persons belonging to certain groups such as women, ethnic, religious

-victims of human trafficking.
-In case of appeal, the remedy must
+trafficking.
+In the case of an appeal, the remedy must be accompanied

-be accompanied by the automatic suspensive effect of expulsion measures
+by an automatic suspensive effect on expulsion measures should the

-should the applicant complain of a risk under Articles 2 or 3 of
+applicant complain of a risk under Article 2 or 3 of the Convention.

-the Convention.
-These safeguards are required for the appeal to
+These safeguards are required for the appeal to be considered effective

 3. The Assembly expresses its profound concern at the gradual